Adaendra/twitch-quiz/README.md

 # Twitch-Quiz

+> **⚠ There are no ambitions to do other releases after.
+So feel free to fork the code. ⚠**

 Project made to test Python and Vue.js.

-**⚠ There are no ambitions to do other releases after.
-So feel free to fork the code. ⚠**

 ## Description
 Do you like to play quiz?